vita-epfl/social-nce/README.md

   <img src="docs/illustration.png" width="300">
 </p>

-This is a PyTorch implementation for the paper
+This is an official implementation for the paper

 **[Social NCE: Contrastive Learning of Socially-aware Motion Representations](https://arxiv.org/abs/2012.11717)**
 <br>by